-ONAMI’s portfolio companies in this segment represent a wide variety of breakthrough technologies which affect our everyday lives.
-How we measure, move, and monitor the world around us.
-These companies help us breathe, see, and feel better.
+ONAMI’s portfolio companies in this segment represent a wide variety of breakthrough technologies that affect the everyday lives of Oregonians.
+How we measure, move and monitor the world around us.
+These companies help us breathe, see and feel better.
 Lives are enriched.

 Some of these companies already have successful products in the marketplace.
 Others are advancing their inventions in the lab.
 Still others are actively seeking investors and/or commercial partners.

 If you’re an inventor, you might find technologies like yours.
 If you’re an investor, you can be assured these companies have been thoroughly vetted by the ONAMI Team.
-Call or email us if you have questions.
+Any questions?
+Contact us.

 Project Title: Next Generation No Fog Applications

 Project Description: Working with the Oregon State University (OSU) School of Chemical, Biological and Environmental Engineering (CBEE), Abom intends to develop the next generation of transparent, thin-film conductive materials for eyewear.
 This collaboration will enable Abom to extend its reach into smaller, and more complex, protective eyewear systems.

 The OSU team will develop state-of-the-art, visibly transparent nanocoatings using innovative, scalable manufacturing processes.
 This ONAMI project is built on the infrastructure and expertise made possible by an ongoing Scalable Nanomanufacturing project supported by the U.S. National Science Foundation.